paperbenni/paperbenni.github.io/content/posts/niri.md

 # Niri

-I have recently come across [niri](https://github.com/YaLTeR/niri).
+I have recently come across [Niri](https://github.com/YaLTeR/niri).

 I do not know how I managed to miss that this is a thing for this long.
 In my limited experience this is even better than Hyprland.

 # Overview hjkl

 The overview mode is amazing.
-It would be even amazinger if you could use hjkl vim navigation in addition to the arrow keys.
+It would be even more amazing if you could use hjkl vim navigation in addition to the arrow keys.
 This should be fairly simple

 # XWayland